AtsushiSakai/PythonRoboticsPaper/README.md

 ![1](https://github.com/AtsushiSakai/PythonRoboticsPaper/raw/master/front_img.png)

-This is a introduction paper of PythonRobotics: https://github.com/AtsushiSakai/PythonRobotics .
+This is an introduction paper of PythonRobotics: https://github.com/AtsushiSakai/PythonRobotics .

 # Metadata for arXiv